Piryth/BitcoinPersonalNode/README.md

 This Bitcoin node implementation is **specifically optimized for Raspberry Pi** hardware.
 While it may work on other systems, performance and stability are best guaranteed when running on a Raspberry Pi.
 The pruned configuration (5GB) helps manage storage constraints typical of single-board computers.
 Users should monitor system resources during initial sync and consider adding swap space if running on devices with limited RAM.

 ## Why I built this project
-I was following the amazing Road to Knots guide and I wanted it to run on Docker

 This project is a Dockerized version of a Bitcoin node system from the project ![Road to Knots](https://scratch-knots.orangepill.ovh/).
 While I was quite amazed with this project, I wanted to make it run on Docker on my Raspberry Pi.
 This would help me to deploy it in seconds with **Docker compose**.

 ## Features
 The compose file contains the following features :

-**Bitcoin Knots** : current best Bitcoin node implementation **Tor network** : your Bitcoin node is anonymously discovered using Tor network; you don't need to open any port :)
+**Bitcoin Knots** : current best Bitcoin node implementation

+**Tor network** : your Bitcoin node is anonymously discovered using Tor network; you don't need to open any port :)

-**LND (Bitcoin Lightning Network)** : lightning node integrated for lightspeed transactions **Electrum Personal Server (EPS)** : bridge your own node to your wallet to secure your transactions
+**LND (Bitcoin Lightning Network)** : lightning node integrated for lightspeed transactions

+**Electrum Personal Server (EPS)** : bridge your own node to your wallet to secure your transactions

 ## Bitcoin node configuration
 This configuration file sets up a **pruned Bitcoin Knots node** running exclusively over **Tor**, with **RPC and ZMQ** enabled for external applications like **Lightning Network Daemon (LND)**.